RODNEY WRIGHT ( read )

-The Support Division is under the command of Lieutenant Joe Traylor.
+The Support Division is under the command of Captain Joey Shamlin.
 The Support Division provides a number of operational support services via several individual sections.

 Evidence Section – The Evidence Section is responsible for the cataloging, handling and storing of every piece of property and evidence that comes into the custody of the Sheriff’s Office.
 This includes lost and found property; such as wallets, license plates, phones, etc. and physical evidence that was collected during investigations.
 The Evidence Section carefully tracks each individual piece of property so that it can be accessed immediately when needed and to ensure that it is released or destroyed when necessary.

-- Public Information Officer – The Public Information Officer (PIO) is the voice of the office.
-They are the single point of access for media outlets and private citizens to gain information about the agency’s operations and plans.
+- Public Information Officer – The Public Information Officer (PIO) is the voice of the Saline County Sheriff's Office.
+He/She is the single point of access for media outlets and private citizens to gain information about the agency’s operations and plans.

 School Resource Section – The School Resource Section is the home of the Sheriff’s Office School Resource Officers (SROs).
 These specially trained deputies are assigned to school districts within the county to provide support to the students and faculty in areas such as safety and security.
 The SROs help deliver information to students about avoiding and detecting drug abuse, internet and social media safety concerns and many other topics that are affecting today’s youth.

 - Bauxite Public Schools – Dep.
-Jennifer Tarvin
+Bobby Shell

-- Sheridan School District – Dep.
-Chris Griffin
+- Sheridan (East End) School District – Dep.
+Hunter Berry

 Training Section – The Training Section has perhaps the greatest responsibility of the entire division.
 This section manages the training schedule, curriculum and assignments for every employee of the Sheriff’s Office.
 This includes making sure each deputy is meeting the minimum requirements of the Commission on Law Enforcement Standards and Training (CLEST) as far as specific annual classes (racial profiling, bias-based policing, firearms, etc.) and the total number of training hours for each individual.